oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 When you get TE in source code form you need to build TE before it can be used for testing.

-If you're living on a deb-based distribution you could benefit from installing ol-te and other packages.
-They will automatically install all the deps for the engine and your project.
-Contact developers if you need access to the the debian repository or to get the .deb file.

 To build either the Test Engine or a Test Agent you first need a development toolchain.
 On Debian derivatives: